hhplnt/DST-assessment-3/README.md

 The report is structured as follows:

 * 01 - Introduction.md
-* 02.1 - Downsampled subset.ipynb
+* 02 - Downsampled subset.ipynb
-* 02.2 - Full dataset.ipynb
 * 03- Activation function investigation.ipynb
 * 04 -
 * 05 -